TOES FOR DANCE creates opportunities for shared experiences in order to foster a community that is open to continuous learning.

 In it's most powerful form, dance performance can express ideas, provoke thought, initiate social change and rejuvenate the human spirit.
 Our approach to performance is interactive and inclusive.
 Every other autumn we present Works-In-Process Showings at high schools in Ontario.
 During our 2018-2019 season we will present 4-7-8, an immersive dance-theatre production and Possibilities of Dialogue, an interactive dance performance experience.

 In 2016 we embarked on a research project called Designing for Dance , funded by The Metcalf Foundation and in collaboration with DanceWorks.
 The project explored the benefits of design thinking approaches in relation to audience cultivation, stakeholder engagement, organizational planning and social relevance in contemporary dance.
 Stay tuned for info about upcoming research projects!

-total audience count at our performances since 2012 including public and school performances
+total audience count at our performances since 2012, including school shows

 young people have experienced our in-studio programs since 2007

 partner high schools across Ontario have hosted our workshops and performances